 The development grant will support participating districts through the first four phases of the Ready Schools design process.
 This process, developed by ROI and modeled on best practices for systems building and problem solving, includes:

-Discovery Phase (2 months): The Discovery Phase engages design teams in a process of collaboration and data gathering.
-Through purposeful meetings with key constituencies, community members, and industry partners, the team begins to develop a solid foundation for ideas, discovers deeper community needs, and listens to what others hope for their community schools.
+Discovery Phase (3 months): The Discovery Phase engages design teams in a process of collaboration and data gathering.
+Through purposeful interviews with key constituencies, community members, and industry partners, the team begins to discover deeper community needs, develops a solid foundation for guiding questions, and listens to what others hope for their community schools.

-Synthesis Phase (3 months): The Synthesis Phase builds on Discovery through learning and exploration.
+Synthesis Phase (2 months): The Synthesis Phase builds on Discovery through learning and exploration.
 Here, the design team assembles the information gathered from stakeholders and begins to make sense of the needs and hopes of employers, educators, parents, and students.
-Context is developed by visiting models, researching strategies, and exploring relevant strategies to develop key insights and determine guiding questions.
+Context is developed by visiting model programs, researching strategies, and exploring relevant ideas to gain key insights and determine guiding questions.

-Ideation Phase (2 months): The Ideation Phase involves generating solutions.
-During Ideation, the design team develops process norms, organizes what they have learned, and brainstorms possible solutions to the guiding questions.
-The goal of Ideation is to create a pool of promising solutions to meet the needs of the community and schools.
+Ideation Phase (2 months): The Ideation Phase involves having key stakeholders and the design team generate possible solutions and consider how the ideas fit together as a K-12 aligned system.
+The goal of Ideation is to create a pool of promising solutions to meet the needs of the students, community, and schools.

-Refinement Phase (3 months): The Refinement Phase brings out the best solution from Ideation.
-With feedback and guidance from the original stakeholders, The design team determines what will be done and develops a plan for how they will do it by building timelines, assessing needed resources, and determining roles and responsibilities of stakeholders.
-The goal of Refinement is to select a course of action and apply for funding to implement within the community and schools.
+Refinement Phase (3 months): The Refinement Phase brings out the best solutions from Ideation and establishes a plan of action.
+With feedback and guidance from the advisory team and original stakeholders, the design team determines what will be done and develops a plan for how they will do it by building timelines, assessing needed resources, and determining roles and responsibilities of stakeholders.
+The goal of Refinement is to select a course of action and apply for funding for implementation.

-School districts will be granted up to $150,000 for the first year of planning.
+Selected school districts will be granted up to $130,000 for the first year of planning.

-- Up to $100,000 for the District Readiness Coordinator and other indirect staff costs, disbursed in quarterly installments.
+- Up to $100,000 for a full-time District Readiness Coordinator position and other indirect staff costs.

 Eligible expenses include:

-- District Readiness Coordinator (expected to be equivalent 1.0 FTE)
+- District Readiness Coordinator (expected to be equivalent 1.0 FTE), required.